Joonas Järvinen

 Joonas Järvinen (born 5 January 1989) is a Finnish professional ice hockey player.
-He is currently playing with Düsseldorfer EG in the Deutsche Eishockey Liga (DEL).
+He is currently an unrestricted free agent who most recently played with Düsseldorfer EG in the Deutsche Eishockey Liga (DEL).

 Playing career

 He began his professional career playing in the Finnish SM-liiga with TPS and Lahti Pelicans.
 On 30 May 2012, he signed a two-year, two-way contract as an unrestricted free agent with Nashville Predators and played the 2012–13 season in the American Hockey League with the Milwaukee Admirals.

 After a second successive season with the Admirals, Järvinen left the Predators organization and signed as a free agent on a one-year deal with Russian club, HC Sochi in the KHL.